MatthewReid854/reliability/docs/Palmgren-Miner linear damage model.rst

 .. note:: This module is currently in development.
 The following documentation is correct, however, the most recent version of ``reliability`` on PyPI will not contain this module until Dec 2019.

-The function ``Palmgren_miner_linear_damage`` uses the Palmgren-Miner linear damage hypothesis to the outputs listed below.
+The function ``palmgren_miner_linear_damage`` uses the Palmgren-Miner linear damage hypothesis to the outputs listed below.

 Inputs: